jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/look-inside-oss/index.md

 The code created and used by `Fluid Attacks` is public, and we believe that strengthens us and reflects transparency.
-In the words of Rafael Alvarez, our `CTO`: "Public repositories are a bet on transparency that all actors should make in the long term."
+In the words of Rafael Alvarez, our CTO: "Public repositories are a bet on transparency that all actors should make in the long term."
 Take a look at our repositories following this link:
 [gitlab.com/fluidattacks](https://gitlab.com/fluidattacks)

+Furthermore,
+we help our clients write [secure code](../../solutions/secure-code-review/) throughout the entire software development lifecycle, so that it may remain in the open, continuously secured against cyberattacks.

 Do you have any questions or ideas to share?
 Don’t forget to [contact us\!](../../contact-us/)